DOT Office of Intelligence and Analysis

-Department of Treasury Office of Intelligence and Analysis (OIA) is a part of the Office of Terrorism and Financial Intelligence (TFI) of the United States Department of the Treasury.
+The United States Department of the Treasury Office of Intelligence and Analysis (OIA) is a part of the Office of Terrorism and Financial Intelligence.
 TFI marshals the Department’s intelligence and enforcement functions with the twin aims of safeguarding the financial system against illicit use and combating rogue nations, terrorist facilitators, weapons of mass destruction (WMD) proliferators, money launderers, drug kingpins, and other national security threats.
-OIA is responsible for the receipt, analysis, collation, and dissemination of foreign intelligence and foreign counterintelligence information related to the operation and responsibilities of the Department of the Treasury.
-OIA was created under the Intelligence Authorization Act of 2004.
+In addition, the OIA is responsible for the receipt, analysis, collation, and dissemination of foreign intelligence and foreign counterintelligence information related to the operation and responsibilities of the Department of the Treasury.
+The OIA was created under the Intelligence Authorization Act of 2004.

-- Driving intelligence to meet the priorities of Treasury decision-makers and external customers
+- Driving intelligence to meet the priorities of the Treasury decision-makers and external customers

 There are over 800 intelligence analysts, intelligence advisors, front office staff, intelligence operations center staff, and program security staff employed by the Treasury’s Office of Intelligence and Analysis.